wafaehamdaoui/PlatformWeb/README.md

 ##### The admin can also see list of resources and delete or add a reource  :
 <img width="956" alt="image" src="https://user-images.githubusercontent.com/75392302/216608689-16e9bca3-507c-404b-b2bf-82a42a3711dc.png">

-To get list fo resources we connect again to the database as admin user and we select all rows of "Ressource" table.
+To get list of resources we connect again to the database as admin user and we select all rows of "Ressource" table.

 <img width="518" alt="image" src="https://user-images.githubusercontent.com/75392302/216634810-7b84a20f-a751-4085-9381-0444b5363c84.png">